VU-IVM/Github-README/README.md

 Here we explain how you can connect your repository to the VU-IVM page. \

 ## Option 1: Fork your existing Github repository
-Become a member, send an email to one of the repo maintainers (e.g. sem.vijverberg@vu.nl) Once you are part of the VU-IVM Github institution:
+Become a member, send an email to one of the repo maintainers (e.g. sem.vijverberg@vu.nl). \
+Once you are part of the VU-IVM Github institution: \
-Go to personal github repo
+Go to personal github repo \
-Click on Fork (upper right of page), then you should see the organization which you are linked to.
+Click on Fork (upper right of page), then you should see the organization which you are linked to. \

 ## Option 2: Connect an existing local repository